Barasoain Church

-Barásoain Church (official title: Our Lady of Mount Carmel Parish) is a Roman Catholic church built in 1888 in Malolos, Bulacan.
-It is about 42 kilometers from Manila.
+Our Lady of Mount Carmel Parish, also known as Barásoain Church ([baɾaswaˈʔin]) is a Roman Catholic church built in 1888 in Malolos, Bulacan, Philippines.
+It is under the jurisdiction of the Diocese of Malolos and is about 42 km from Manila.
 Having earned the title as the "Cradle of Democracy in the East, the most important religious building in the Philippines", and the site of the First Philippine Republic, the church is proverbial for its historical importance among Filipinos.

 Etymology

-The name "Barásoain" was derived from Barásoain in Navarre, Spain, which the missionaries found to be strikingly similar to the place in Malolos.
-When the Philippine Revolution broke out, Spanish authorities coined the term "barás ng suwaíl“ (Tagalog, “dungeon of the defiant”) because the church was a meeting-place for anti-Spanish and anti-colonial illustrados.
+The name "Barásoain" is from Barásoain in Navarre, Spain, the birthplace of José Julián de Aranguren, OSA (February 16, 1801 – April 18, 1861).
+He served as the 22nd Archbishop of Manila from 1847 to 1861.